pereznetworks/Library-Manager/README.md

           currently working on R in CRUD

-          loans table on main loan page
-          - is actually an 'all' loans detail table

-            will fix the 'invalid dates' when working on input validation
+          queries/views and/or associations for filtering loans and books table

   NEXT:

-         queries/views and/or associations for filtering loans and books table

          submit actions for create, update and return books page

          input validation for each form and implementing error pages will fix invalid dates in seed data

-         modify forms as queries and/or associations are tested and working
+         modify forms as create, update queries and/or associations are tested and working

+         not sure if will need a Delete op for this app

   TODO:
          verify each view, table and form perform to project speqs